Distributed SQL vs. NewSQL

 …

-We are pleased to announce that YugabyteDB 2.0.7 is live!
+We are pleased to announce that YugabyteDB 2.0.9 launched over the holidays and YugabyteDB 2.0.10 is now live!
 You can read the official release notes of this and previous versions here.
-This release is shipping with almost 30 new enhancements and bug fixes.
+These two releases shipped with a combined 36 new enhancements and fixes.

 …